Alan Arkin: 1970–1985

-During the 1970s Arkin starred in films of various genres including the Vernon Zimmerman road comedy Deadhead Miles (1972), the Gene Saks adaptation of the Neil Simon play of the same name Last of the Red Hot Lovers (1972), the black comedy action film Freebie and the Bean (1974), the dramedy Rafferty and the Gold Dust Twins (1975), the western comedy Hearts of the West (1975), and the British mystery The Seven-Per-Cent Solution (1976).
-In 1979 he starred and co-produced the buddy comedy film The In-Laws.
-Arkin starred opposite Peter Falk in a film directed by Arthur Hiller written by Andrew Bergman.
-The film was a financial and critical success.

-In 1975, Arkin directed the Broadway production of Neil Simon's The Sunshine Boys.
-He received the Tony Award for Best Direction of a Play nomination.
+During the 1970s, Arkin starred in films of various genres including the Vernon Zimmerman road comedy Deadhead Miles (1972), the Gene Saks adaptation of the Neil Simon play of the same name Last of the Red Hot Lovers (1972) with Sally Kellerman and Paula Prentiss, the black comedy action film Freebie and the Bean (1974), the dramedy Rafferty and the Gold Dust Twins (1975) with Kellerman and Mackenzie Phillips, the 1978 TV prison film The Other Side of Hell (1978), the western comedy Hearts of the West (1975), and the British mystery The Seven-Per-Cent Solution (1976).
+In 1973, Arkin directed the Broadway production of Neil Simon's The Sunshine Boys.
+He received the Tony Award for Best Direction of a Play nomination, losing to A. J. Antoon for That Championship Season.

-1980s: Escape from Sobibor
+In 1979, he starred in and co-produced the buddy comedy film The In-Laws.
+Arkin starred opposite Peter Falk in a film directed by Arthur Hiller and written by Andrew Bergman.

-In 1980 Arkin starred in the Marshall Brickman comedy Simon which gained mixed reviews but earned him a Saturn Award nomination.
-The following year he starred in three comedy films, Improper Channels, Chu Chu and the Philly Flash opposite Carol Burnett, and Full Moon High.
+In 1980, Arkin starred in the Marshall Brickman comedy Simon which gained mixed reviews but earned him a Saturn Award nomination.
+The following year, he starred in three comedy films, Improper Channels, Chu Chu and the Philly Flash opposite Carol Burnett, and Full Moon High.
+He also voiced the magician Schmendrick in the 1982 cult animated film The Last Unicorn.
 During the 1980s, Arkin appeared frequently in various television programs including The Muppet Show and St. Elsewhere.
-Arkin later appeared in 1987 on the sitcom Harry, which was canceled after four low-rated episodes.
-In 1985 Arkin starred in the television film The Fourth Wise Man starring Martin Sheen, and Eileen Brennan.
+In 1985, Arkin starred in the television film The Fourth Wise Man starring Martin Sheen and Eileen Brennan.
+He won Best Supporting Actor at the Genie Awards for his role as Reuben Shapiro in the 1985 film adaption of Mordecai Richler's semi-autobiographical novel Joshua Then and Now.

+1986–2001

-In 1987, he starred in another television film Escape from Sobibor portraying Leon Felhendler.
+In 1987, Arkin appeared in the sitcom Harry, which was canceled after four low-rated episodes.
+Also more importantly in that same year, he starred in another television film Escape from Sobibor portraying Leon Felhendler.
 The film revolves around the mass escape from the Nazi extermination camp at Sobibor.
 Arkin received nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.